geoflip-io/geoflip/server/README.md

     - include edit and delete buttons
         - edit: move the feature to the drawing layer for editing
         - delete: delete it from the layer and the active features
+    - add highlight to selected feature when clicked
+    - make the attribute table scrollable instead of the entire context box
+- add undo/redo functionality to map
 - update libraries to latest versions
 - need to validate input and output epsg values sent from the user
     - should be in `\geoflip\server\app\api\v1\models\transform.py`